alephobjects/ohai-kit/docs/install.md

 Django will be automatically installed by ohai-kit's setup script, so it is not necessary to install it yourself.
 If you wish to install Django manually, keep reading.

-You will first need to install Django, please refer to the [Django installation tutorial](https://docs.djangoproject.com/en/dev/topics/install/)
+In order to install Django, please refer to the [Django installation tutorial](https://docs.djangoproject.com/en/dev/topics/install/)

 Make sure you have installed Python and PyPi (python-pip) from your distribution's package manager, then run :
 `sudo pip install https://www.djangoproject.com/download/1.7c3/tarball/`